luizafcamerini/luizafcamerini/README.md

 🔥 Some of my (main) current interests are:
 - Large Language Models: through foundation models like Cohere;
-- RAG: using tools like LangChain;
+- RAG: using frameworks such as LangChain;
-- Graph Databases: I'm a huge fan of Neo4j!;
+- Graph Databases: I'm a huge Neo4j fan! ;
-- Relational Databases: using platforms like PostgerSQL.
+- Relational Databases: using platforms like PostgreSQL.

 📫 How to reach me: www.linkedin.com/in/luizacamerini